joeyates/til/computer/packages/git/git_cookbook.md

 git log -G{regexp}
 ```

-## grep on files involved in past commits
+## grep on contents of a file that is no longer present

 ```
 git grep {text} $(git rev-list --all -- path/to/file) -- path/to/file